j99tech/j99tech.github.io/_posts/2026-06-11-baltics-2026-packing.md

 layout: post
 categories: baltics
 ---
-## Baltics '26 - Packing for the trip

 ![Surely nobody cares what I packed](https://i.ibb.co/Kzm4FFGJ/packing.jpg)

 The benefit of packing light is two-fold - it's cheaper to fly, and it's easier to lug stuff around if there's less of it.
 For some people, the thought of going on a trip for over 2 weeks with just the 'personal item' luggage feels impossible.
 I like the challenge.
 Of course, to support only taking a couple of changes of clothes, you need to make sure you're picking places to stay with washing machines (or be willing to use a laundrette).
 Liquids can be a bit of a pain, so be willing to just buy them abroad.